Mission Hill, Boston: Healthcare

-Green energy

-Several small and medium-sized developers, architects, and contractors have presented to the Community Alliance of Mission Hill their plans for zero carbon, zero net energy (ZNE), passive energy, or other green-oriented construction.

 Education

 The Fenway High School is a Boston public pilot school.
 This school is located at 67 Alleghany St, Boston, MA 02120.

 Founded in 1983, Fenway became one of Boston's six original pilot schools in 1994.
 It is devoted to providing a high-quality, personalized education to students from all over the city of Boston.
 There is no academic admission requirement.